ananthmv/stream/README.md

         :rss-url}}
 ```

-Currently, postgresql db is supported to store the links and related information.
+Currently, the links and related information are getting stored in Postgresql db and Cassandra data store.

 ##### delicious link